Nvdtn19/peagameplay-pvz2c-english-patch/README.md

 - YouTube: https://youtube.com/@peagameplay-vn
 - Discord server: https://discord.gg/9dNbcJRvyb
 - Email: nvdtn19forwork@gmail.com

-## If you would like to report bugs or have any suggestions please open an issue or join my official discord server.
-Also consider sponsoring this project if you find it useful to give me more motivation to maintain the translation!
-You can either sponsor me via GitHub Sponsor or buy me a coffee 🙂
+If you have any issues or suggestions with the translation patch, please directly forward to me via those platforms or open an issues on GitHub.

+## Sponsors
+- **Your contribution is always appreciated!** If you find this project useful, consider supporting me via GitHub sponsors or you can [buy me a coffee.](https://buymeacoffee.com/nvdtn19) to give me more motivation to maintain the patch and make the translation patch always free to everyone. 🙂
+- Also, give me a star on this repo if you like it.